 Have you been injured in a car accident that was not your fault?
 Are you facing mounting medical bills, lost wages, and the prospect of a long recovery and no idea how to pay for all of it?
 Car Accident lawyer Patterson Weaver and his compassionate staff can help.
 Whether your case is in Colorado Springs, Pueblo, Teller County, or the surrounding area, Patterson Weaver Law, LLC will help you fight to be fairly compensated for your suffering and losses.

 Why do I Need an Accident Attorney?

 While Colorado requires every driver to carry insurance to at least minimum levels, it is not in the interest of insurance companies to pay victims (claimants) fairly for their damages.
 Insurance companies can be reliably expected to minimize their payouts wherever they can get away with it.
 In many cases, insurance companies will try to improperly deny responsibility for a claim altogether.
-An experienced personal injury and auto accident attorney understands how to demonstrate liability, establish damages, and help you get fully compensated for your losses.
+An experienced personal injury attorney understands how to demonstrate liability, establish damages, and help you get fully compensated for your losses.
 Simply put, you stand a much better chance of being fairly compensated for your losses if you have the help of an experienced car accident attorney.

 What Kind of Damages Can I Recover?